A stratified homotopy hypothesis: Constructible bundles

-The effect of Corollary~\ref{0burn-bun-ess} can be iterated, but doing so requires more set-up.
-Fix a stratified space $Z$, and an integer $p\geq 0$.
-Consider the poset $\cP_p$ of non-empty convex subsets $S\subset \{0<\dots<p<+\}$ for which $p\in S$ implies $+\in S$.
-Order $\cP_p$ by reverse inclusion.
-Consider the full subcategory
+We now show how Corollary~\ref{0burn-bun-ess} can be iterated.
+Fix a smooth manifold $K$, a conically smooth stratified space $Z$, and an integer $p\geq 0$.
+Consider the poset $\cP_p$ of non-empty convex subsets $S\subset \{0<\dots<p\}$ for which $p\in S$.
+Order $\cP_p$ by inclusion.
+Denote the functor